Bapiggott/Bapiggott/README.md

 - **Email**: [brettapiggott@gmail.com](mailto:brettapiggott@gmail.com)
 - Open to collaborations on **AI**, **UAV**, or **open-source** projects

 Thanks for stopping by!
-Feel free to explore the repositories below or reach out for a conversation about research, drone tech, or AI.
+Explore the repositories below or reach out to discuss research, drone tech, or AI.